FREE SHIPPING on orders of $85 or more

 Many cultural groups lived in the German states in medieval times.
 Each had its own dialect and traditions, and unique variations of popular names.
 Low German, which is similar to contemporary Dutch, was spoken in Westphalia.
 German names are characterized by additions such as regional suffixes and phrases that tell something about the origin or background of its original bearer.
 Further contributing to the variation in German names was the fact that there were no spelling rules in medieval times: scribes recorded names according to their sound.
 The recorded spelling variations of Straube include Straub, Strube, Struwe, Strufe, Strob, Strauber, Strauble, Strubel, Strobel, Strubing, Struwing and many more.

 This web page shows only a small excerpt of our Straube research.
-Another 199 words (14 lines of text) are included under the topic Early Straube History in all our PDF Extended History products.
+Another 199 words (14 lines of text) are included under the topic Early Straube History in all our PDF Extended History products and printed products wherever possible.

-Another 45 words (3 lines of text) are included under the topic Early Straube Notables in all our PDF Extended History products.
+Another 31 words (2 lines of text) are included under the topic Early Straube Notables in all our PDF Extended History products and printed products wherever possible.

 Early immigration records have shown some of the first Straubes to arrive on North American shores: